Au Crocodile: Reception

 Travel guide Fodor's described the dishes of chef Bohrer as "dazzling", and thought that the interior was "aglow".
-The review by fellow travel guide Frommer's also thought favourably of the interior of the restaurant, and described the dishes as "inventive", saying their "major problem comes only when the bill ... arrives".
+The review in travel guide Frommer's also thought favourably of the interior of the restaurant, and described the dishes as "inventive", saying their "major problem comes only when the bill ... arrives".

 In 2018 Au Crocodile topped TripAdvisor's list of the World's best restaurants.

+In 2023 the restaurant held one Michelin star.